eModbus/eModbus/README.md

 **Note**: you may specify different server identifications for registered callbacks.
 This way the server you are providing can cover more than one Modbus server at a time.
 You will have to check the requested serverID in the callback to learn which of the registered servers was meant in the request.

 There is no limit in registered callbacks, but a second register for a certain serverID/functionCode combination will overwrite the first without warning.

+**Note**: there is a special function code ``ANY_FUNCTION_CODE``, that will register your callback to any function code except those you have explicitly registered otherwise.
+This is meant for applications where the standard function code and response handling does not fit the needs of the user.
+There will be no automatic ``ILLEGAL_FUNCTION_CODE`` response any more for this server!
+You may combine this with the ``NIL_RESPONSE`` response variant described below to have a server that will gobble all incoming requests.
+With RTU, this will give you a copy of all messages directed to another server on the bus, but without interfering with it.

 A ``MBSworker`` callback must return a data object of ``ResponseType``.
 This is in fact a ``std::vector<uint8_t>`` and may be used likewise.
 There are basically five different ``ResponseType`` return variants:
 - ``NIL_RESPONSE``: no response at all will be sent back to the requester